 Written by Ray Coman

-Subsistence costs related to business travel can be deducted in addition the mileage allowance.
 The rules relating to subsistence also apply to overseas travel.
+In almost all cases, travel to an overseas workplace will not also be commuting.
+Therefore, food and accommodation on an overseas work trip will be tax deductible.
 Tax deductible overseas expenses are limited to those related to business travel and are not extended to the taxpayers' family.

-Business travel excludes private journeying and ordinary commuting, that is between your home and permanent workplace.
+Business travel excludes private journeying and ordinary commuting.
+Commuting is a journey that ends up at a permanent workplace.